Professor Cullen Lecture Notes

 IN-ORDER TRAVERSAL (also known as symmetric order) visits the left subtree in inorder, then the root, then the right subtree in inorder.

-POST-ORDER TRAVERSAL(also known as postorder) visits the left subtree in postorder, then the right subtree in postorder, followed by the root.
+POST-ORDER TRAVERSAL visits the left subtree in postorder, then the right subtree in postorder, followed by the root.

-A THREADED Tree is one constructed so that the right links of all leaf nodes point to the next node required to be visited during an in-order traversal.
-This provides a "short cut" in traversing the tree.
-Programming demands for storage and computation are reduced.
+A THREADED Tree is one so constructed so that the right links of all leaf nodes point to the next node required to be visited during an in-order traversal.
+This provides a "short cut" or improvement in the number of node visits while traversing the tree.
+Programming demands for storage and computation are significantly reduced for a threaded tree.

 Chapter 6